How to Factory Reset Chromecast (3rd gen & Google TV)

 1. Make Sure Your Chromecast Has Power

-No matter which version of Chromecast you have, they’ll need to be plugged in to perform a hardware reset.
+No matter which version of Chromecast you have, the power cable needs to be plugged in to perform a hardware reset.

 It doesn’t need to be connected to your TV, however.
-Each Chromecast has a status indicator light that will flash when it starts.
+Each Chromecast has an LED light that will flash when it starts.

 2. Locate the Hardware Reset Button